Qualifications are made up of courses. Some universities call these papers. Each course is numbered using six digits.

 - 1 Demonstrate understanding of the relationship between creative work and audiences, clients, markets, users, consumers, participants, citizens.
 (Graduate profile: Connectedness - Whanaungatanga A3)

-- 2 Skillfully apply exploratory and transformative thinking, together with critical reflection, to an individual or collaborative project.
+- 2 Skilfully apply exploratory and transformative thinking, together with critical reflection, to an individual or collaborative project.
 (Graduate profile: Creativity - Toi C1; Understanding - Matauranga C2)

 - 3 Manipulate materials, media, processes, technologies and environments with industrial design expertise.(Graduate profile: Virtuosity - Mohio D1)